-Miss Porter’s School is committed to offering a distinctive, student-centered curriculum that helps girls to build skills in the traditional liberal arts while also specifically preparing them for successful careers in a dynamic, fast-paced future.
-We are in the process of designing a more interdisciplinary and experiential curriculum that will require students to explore and address authentic problems.
-This work will be augmented by a personalized program of instruction in core academic skills.
-Through this curriculum, students will be exposed to multiple methods for addressing a problem and will be required to become — in the words of our mission — “informed, bold, resourceful and ethical global citizens.”
+Miss Porter’s is committed to offering a distinctive, student-centered curriculum that helps girls to build skills in the traditional liberal arts while also specifically preparing them for successful careers and lives of purpose in a dynamic, fast-paced future.
+We pride ourselves in offering an interdisciplinary, experiential, collaborative, and project-based curriculum that requires students to explore and address the authentic problems facing our world today.
+Through this curriculum, students will become — in the words of our mission — “informed, bold, resourceful and ethical global citizens.”

 The essential functions and basic skills have been included.
 It is not intended to be construed as an exhaustive list of all functions, responsibilities, skills, and abilities.
 Additional functions and requirements may be assigned by supervisors as deemed appropriate.